Download the Student Organization Handbook (PDF 362 KB)

 - Ensure the vehicle is locked.

-- If using a university vehicle, departmental and Motor Pool policies must be followed,
+- If using a university vehicle, departmental and Motor Pool policies must be followed, including the use of authorized individuals for driving vehicles on official business.

 -